 A panoramic dental x-ray is preferred for an isolated mandibular fracture.
 Fine-cut CT (1-mm slices) is done in axial and coronal planes to diagnose facial fractures.

-Treatment of Fractures of the Mandible and Midface
+Treatment of Mandibular and Midface Fractures

 Sometimes endotracheal intubation, antibiotics